 - Rolling the cookie dough out between two pieces of parchment paper prevents the need for additional flour, which can toughen the cookie.
 If you do not have parchment paper, I recommend using confectioners’ sugar to roll the cookie, as opposed to using flour.

-- Use very small amounts of gel pastes when tinting the glaze, so you can gradually build to your desired shade.
+- Use very small amounts of gel food coloring when tinting the glaze, so you can gradually build to your desired shade.
 It’s easy to add more, but impossible to remove excess.
 I like to use a toothpick to avoid squeezing unintended large drops of gel into the glaze.

 - Dark blue glaze was tinted using sky blue gel and a teeny bit of red gel.
 Medium blue glaze made using a scoop of the already colored dark blue glaze mixed with some plain white glaze.
 Light blue made with using a scoop of dark blue glaze mixed with even more plain white glaze.